 Each personality type has several default components.
 The basic personality test will determine our main default personality type.
 This is the first step when you begin working with the Enneagram of Personality.
 Next, we learn about the thought triggers which send us on a path of integration or disintegration.
 We can traverse in either direction rather quickly.
 So, inner work investigates both directions.
 This enhances our inner observational ability.

-However, we should not discount that the point of disintegration also contains this higher value.
-In fact, the point of disintegration is also a second doorway.
+But, we should not discount the point of disintegration.
+The point of disintegration is also a second doorway.
 We are able to gain entrance to this higher value once we fully open the door in the direction of integration.
 And, then the higher values of our default personality type are also available.
 Therefore, the basic triad becomes a corridor between all three points.

 One of the easiest ways to understand how our personality types relate to one another is by a graphical representation of the Enneagram.
 Below is the Enneagram show direction of integration for the nine types.